 SMS messages that led to Trident/Pegasus attack

-So how can we ensure our devices are protected?
+So how can we protect our devices?

 To find out more about how Corrata Security and Control can protect your mobile devices from the threat of malware on all platforms, visit www.corrata.com.